-YES Bank shares were trading 2% higher on Thursday morning for the second consecutive session.
-Stock of the private lender opened higher against its previous closing price of Rs 17.77 today.
-It gained 2% to hit the day's high of Rs 17.98 on BSE.
-The stock also hit an intraday low of Rs 17.64 during early trade.
+YES Bank share was trading 2% higher on Thursday morning.
+The stock of private lender opened higher at Rs 18.25 against its previous close of Rs 17.95 today.
+The stock gained 1.9% to hit the day's high of Rs 18.40 on BSE.
+However, the stock later erased gains to hit an intraday low of Rs 17.85 during early trade.

-The stock has risen over 15% in a month amid rise in the private banking index and broader indices Sensex and Nifty, which have been hitting record highs.
+The stock rose 0.5% in last week and over 13% in a month amid rise in the private banking index and broader indices Sensex and Nifty, which have been hitting record highs.
 Meanwhile, Sensex has gained 7% during the same period.

-Market capitalisation of the lender stood at Rs 44,697.95 crore as of today's session.
+Market capitalisation of the lender stood at Rs 44,973.56 crore as of today's session.
 The stock has touched a 52 week high of Rs 87.95 and a 52-week low of Rs 5.55.
-Share of the private lender, with Rs 2 face value has fallen 62% in one year.
+Share of the private lender with Rs 2 face value has fallen 60% in one year.